New owner incoming, Chelsea into FA Cup final with Liverpool

-LONDON (AP) — Complete the sale of Chelsea inside four weeks and the new ownership will have an FA Cup final to attend.
+LONDON (AP) — Complete the sale of Chelsea inside four weeks and the new ownership will have an FA Cup final against Liverpool to attend.

 Who will be representing the club in the royal box at Wembley Stadium on May 14 is still to be determined.